 It will then be possible to issue a command such as

-Alternatively, if you have source files inside a project directory tree
+Alternatively, if you have source files inside a project directory tree, you

 assembly command from

-spark-submit if you are running on a remote Spark master.
-Again, the
+commands for running jobs on a remote Spark master.
+Again, the ins-and-outs

-ins-and-outs of Spark are beyond the scope of this document, but these
+of Spark are beyond the scope of this document, but these pointers might